minizzang/ID311-MyOwnDiary/README.md

 - etc

 ### 2) Firebase
-***MyWorld*** is a serverless web application uses only database which is a Firebase Realtime DB.
+***MyWorld*** is a serverless web application uses database which is a Firebase Realtime DB.
 Firebase db uses NoSQL, JSON type script.
 We used it for basic CRUD functionalitis and also used Firebase Storage to store images.
 Also, for user signin and signup, we used Firebase Authentication especially the email method.
+Finally, deployed this web app using Firebase hosting.

 ### 3) Responsive Web Design
 _Responsive Web Design_ is about using HTML and CSS to automatically resize, hide, shrink, or enlarge, a website, to make it look good on all devices.
 We make ***My World*** a responsive web to allow the user to see whole thing regardless of the size or proportion of the display.
 So when you change the size of the window, most elements are resized and relocated.